xirsoi/xirsoi.github.io/about.md

 ## Who

 My name is Adam Chevalier and I do software development, primarily in test.
 What does that mean?
 In short, I write software that tests software.
-In shorter, Automated testing.
-I've been doing it since March 2012, mostly working with C# and Selenium with forays into Node, JavaScript, Python, Docker, etc.

-In that time I've learned some things that other people might find helpful.
+I've been doing it since 2012, mostly working with C# and Selenium with forays into Node, JavaScript, Python, Docker, etc. In that time I've learned some things that other people might find helpful.
 At least they're things I wish I'd known sooner.

+I'm from Wisconsin but live in Minnesota (that's in the Midwest of the United States for those of you not in the know).
+My two biggest hobbies are Tabletop RPGs (Pathfinder mostly) and game modding, the biggest of which is [Ancient Religions Reborn](https://forum.paradoxplaza.com/forum/index.php?threads/ancient-religions-reborn.829413/) (on [github](https://github.com/xirsoi/ancientreligions)).

 ## What

 I'll mostly be posting about testing software, both in general and from an automation perspective.
 I'll also sometimes talk about general software development, tech, and my hobbies.

-### Hobbies

-My two biggest hobbies are Tabletop RPGs (Pathfinder mostly) and my Crusader Kings 2 mod, [Ancient Religions Reborn](https://forum.paradoxplaza.com/forum/index.php?threads/ancient-religions-reborn.829413/) (on [github](https://github.com/xirsoi/ancientreligions)).

 ### Open Source